-Parents are urged to attend the Parent/Teacher Conferences scheduled for two days in the fall.
-Additional parent/teacher conferences may be scheduled at any time throughout the school year.
+Parents are urged to attend the Parent/Teacher Conferences scheduled for two days in the fall and one day in the spring.
+Additional parent/teacher conferences may be scheduled at any time throughout the school year as needed.
 Preschool will have additional conferences in the spring.